SFDO-Tooling/Metecho/CONTRIBUTING.rst

 Open Folder in Container..." command from the VS Code Command Palette to start the Docker container.

+The first build will take a number of minutes, but subsequent builds will be significantly faster.

 By running ``docker-compose up``, VS Code starts the development server/watcher as well, available at `<http://localhost:8080/>`_ in your browser.